-As an example; for the case of doxorubicin loaded in liposomes, we are able to obtain information about the thickness and density of lipid bi-layers, the PEG corona and the dimensions of a nanocrystalline loaded drug.
+As an example; for the case of drug loaded in liposomes, we are able to obtain information about the thickness and density of lipid bi-layers, the PEG corona and the dimensions of a nanocrystalline loaded drug.
 You can find a full test case here.

-An application note with an example of a SAXS analysis of the sodium dedecyl sulfate (SDS) micelle is available here.
+An application note with an example of a SAXS analysis of the sodium dedecyl sulfate (SDS) micelle is available

 The lung and nasal delivery routes are commonly used for aerosols.
 This is a promising delivery route, yet accurate and repeatable dosing remains a technological challenge.
 Once a pressurized dose of an aerosol is delivered to the sampling surface, the most important factors to control using XRPD are the polymorphic contents of the API, the quantity of the API within one dose and the dose repeatability.